united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

-+++
+---
-title = "Historian / Data Storage"
+title: Historian / Data Storage
-menuTitle = "Historian / Data Storage"
+menuTitle: Historian / Data Storage
-description = "Learn how the United Manufacturing Hub's Historian feature provides reliable data storage and analysis for your manufacturing data." weight = 2
+description: Learn how the United Manufacturing Hub's Historian feature provides reliable data storage and analysis for your manufacturing data.
-+++
+weight: 2000
+aliases:
+  - /docs/features/historian
+---

 The Historian / Data Storage feature in the United Manufacturing Hub provides reliable data storage and analysis for your manufacturing data.
 Essentially, a Historian is just another term for a data storage system, designed specifically for time-series data in manufacturing.